daneroo/simple-gke-infra/DNS.md

-# Managing our own personal delegatred DNS Zone
+# Managing our own personal delegated DNS Zone

 We are  delegating a subdomain to our own project, so we can manage it's DNS records.